-Early flight to Copiapó, from which the overland journey to Vallecito, the first camp at 2,800m, will start.
+Early flight to Copiapó, from which the overland journey to Santa Rosa camp, the first camp, will start.

 Drive towards the Laguna Verde where we will set up base camp.
 Individual tents and a dining dome tent.

-Acclimatisation hike up the mountain Mulas Muertas, to an altitude of ~ 5,250 m.
+Acclimatization hike up the mountain Mulas Muertas, to an altitude of 5,000 m - 16,404 ft.
 Rest and return to base camp.

 After an early start, the San Francisco is climbed within 5 - 6 hours.
 Return to base camp.

 •Day 6: Rest day.

 Rest day in base camp and hot springs.